nxglabs/qik-docs/example/content/Document-on-DBFunctions/DBFunction.md

      Document on DBFunctions working

-•	Dbfunctions or custom function we write in code editor of elearing app or in other code editor of apps of appcreator are saved In w_DBFunctions class
+•	Dbfunctions or custom function we write in code editor of appcreator are saved In w_DBFunctions class

 •	The code of functions is saved in encrypted(base64) format in the class with classname, conditions, eventTrigger and appid

 •	This functions are deployed through vm by deployFunction and all function are deployed by Calling from DBFunction

+•	The logs generated through vm is saved in w_DBFunctionsLogs class by current function objectId and can be access through live query using on the w_DBFunctionsLogs

     1. DBFunction

-•	It’s a Post function calling and running function saved in database through vm
+•	It’s a Post function calling and running functions saved in w_DBFunctions class through vm at time of restart or build

  | API Title   | DBFunction                                                  |